saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ## My solution

 I will try to explain how each function works but I might not go into details.
-Contact me and let me know if any of the descriptions is not clear.
+Contact me and let me know if you want to discuss about any of the descriptions.

 Before trying to understand the code, one easy thing to do is compiling the code with a compiler optimizer to see how much of the jargon will be pruned away.
 On my machine `gcc -O3 obf.c` will generate the output in _2 minutes 23.497 seconds_, which is nearly a 2X speed-up already.